M-Vivian/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file - Script that creates a non empty file 8-cwd_state - Script writing the results of the comaand ls -la into ls_cwd_content 9-duplicate_last_line - Script that duplicates the last line of a file
+7-file - Script that creates a non empty file 8-cwd_state - Script writing the results of the comaand ls -la into ls_cwd_content 9-duplicate_last_line - Script that duplicates the last line of a file 10-no_more_js - Script that deletes all regular files apart from .js in the current directory and all its subdirectories